t4web/Cron/README.md

 ### Logs

+Logs works with [T4web\EventSubscriber](https://github.com/t4web/EventSubscriber) module (this module provide one place for manage all application events).
+Install and enable `T4web\EventSubscriber` in your application config.
+If module `T4web\EventSubscriber` does not exists - logs will not be written.

 After run in `log-directory` will be created log file by pattern `JOB-ID.log` (example: data/cron-job1.log) with content like this:
 ```
 [2016-02-25 15:43:48] Job fail